bor0/gidti/manuscript/chapter5.md

 right_answer _  = Nope
 ```

-Now let’s assume that we just want to return a `Bool`, that is `True` for the 42 case and `False` otherwise.
+Now let's assume that we just want to return a `Bool`, that is `True` for the 42 case and `False` otherwise.
 To extract values from this function, we can take several approaches: we can use pattern matching, we can use the `if...then...else` syntax, or another alternative is to use the `case` keyword, which has a form of:

 ```
 case (conditional_to_check) of